rbautisf/spring-auth-server/README.md

 After executing the commands, two files should be generated: `private-pkcs8.pem` and `public.pem`.
 Please place them in the resources folder.

 ## Additional Notes
+#### Nginx Configuration
+The Nginx configuration file is located in the `scripts` folder.
+The configuration file is used to handle reverse proxy calls to the auth server.
 #### Postman collection
 The postman collection included in the root folder.
+Consider to update the host and port if using docker-compose.

 #### User Login For Testing
 - **Username:** `user@user.com`